vickyjen/DH110-22F-Vicky/ASSIGNMENT 05/README.md

 > **Notes:** The user thought there could be an additional feature for users to create new chats with new friends.
 He also thought that it was odd there was both an ‘x’ as well as ‘end call’ button on the call screen as they both supposedly lead to the same screen.
 Overall everything was pretty self explanatory, however the home icon and safari icon was a little confusing as social media apps typically use the home icon for their friends feed.
 Whereas “YEW!” uses the safari for their friends feed.
 So, he suggested I change the icon into a globe or enlarge the icon in the tab.
 The user was able to successfully complete the task.

 Summary:

-+1: Summary of the wireflow testing process, what went smoothly or differently from your expectation

-+1: What you would change or design differently based on the feedback you got from the prototype testing.

-For each, describe in a sentence or two what problem the tester encountered, and in another sentence or two how you would address the problem if you were to revise the prototype.

 What went smoothly: Overall, the testing went smoothly and the user was able to successfully complete both tasks.
 The majority of the navigation was familiar to the user and he found it straightforward.
 For task one, the user was able to complete the task as expected, and task two took slightly longer, but he was able to provide insightful feedback by being verbal while navigating.